 In two previous articles, we’ve navigated different preceding stages of music creation.
 At first we were in production, where we created compelling vocal harmonies with VocalSynth 2.
 Once we finished laying down our musical ideas, we explored mixing, learning how to mix our lead vocals with the rest of the track.
 We’re now ready to apply the final touch to our track – let’s finish it off with some mastering, which we’ll implement with iZotope’s Ozone 8 Advanced.

 We’ll be working with the same Logic Pro X project we’ve been using throughout this mini-series for demonstration purposes.
-Splice the project to download the Logic session and experiment with it yourself – you can use a free trial of Ozone 8 Advanced to follow along and tweak the settings I’ve dialed in.
+Splice the project to download the Logic session and experiment with it yourself.

 Although it’s just a small excerpt, the track sounds fairly polished – it’s loud without being absolutely squashed, the stereo image is clear, and the mix nicely spans the entire frequency spectrum.
 Let’s explore how we achieved this master using reference tracks and Ozone 8 Advanced.

 Why use reference tracks?